MFA admission requirements

 How do I submit my portfolio?

-Your portfolio, statement of intent, and CV must be submitted via SlideRoom.
+Your portfolio, cover letter, statement of intent, CV, and references must be submitted via SlideRoom.
 Please note, articles, letters and other documents must be submitted in PDF format.

 Statement of intent